-It’s now been a couple of days.
+It’s now a second day of the same thing.
 There’s still complete blockage in your right ear.
 You haven’t been able to hear a thing on that side since yesterday morning.
 Your left ear is trying to compensate, naturally, but only being able to hear from a single direction is leaving you feeling off-balance.
 It didn’t clear up after a night’s sleep as you hoped it would.
 So, how long will your blocked ear last?

 It probably won’t be a great shock to discover that the number one variable in predicting the duration of your clogged ear will be the cause of the blockage.
 Some blockages recede by themselves and somewhat quickly at that; others might persist and require medical intervention.

-You shouldn’t let your blockage to linger for more than one week, as a rule of thumb, without getting it checked.
+You shouldn’t let your blockage linger, as a rule of thumb, without getting it checked.

 When Should I Worry About a Clogged Ear?